influxdata/docs-v2/content/flux/v0.x/prometheus/metric-types/histogram.md

 title: Work with Prometheus histograms
 list_title: Histogram
 description: >
-  Use Flux to query and transform Prometheus **histogram** metrics.
+  Use Flux to query and transform Prometheus **histogram** metrics stored in InfluxDB.
-  A _histogram_ samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+  A histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
   It also provides a sum of all observed values.
 menu: